 It’s not a bad idea in principle, so long as you stick with the original Flashbang holster from Looper Leather.
 Imitators generally don’t use the Kydex clamshell design that is necessary for secure retention of the gun and protection of the trigger guard, with potentially deadly consequences.

-Even with the original design, the carrier must pay extra attention to the re-holstering process and making sure that the non-dominant arm is completely up and out of the way during the draw.
+Even with the original design, the carrier must pay extra attention to the re-holstering process and make sure that the non-dominant arm is completely up and out of the way during the draw.

-A really rock-solid, well-fitting, sturdy bra is important too.
+A really rock-solid, well-fitting, a sturdy bra is important too.

 Personally, I find the kind of bra necessary for effective and comfortable Flashbang carry more uncomfortable than a good carry belt…your mileage may vary.
 However, while I can’t always wear a belt, I’m pretty much always going to be able to wear a quality bra.

-I was surprised at how much gun I could conceal with a Flashbang and keep one around for my ultra-deep concealment needs.
+I was surprised at how many guns I could conceal with a Flashbang and keep one around for my ultra-deep concealment needs.